PremModhaOfficial/skill-fusion/README.md

 > school : TODO

-We Used Django Forest Framework for the api
+We Used Django For Rest Framework for the api